 But truth be known I was enjoying the watch time, mesmerized at what God and Mother Nature had created.
 A brand new baby, fresh from the womb, who was already walking, and thinking, and eating.
 Hopping and playing.
 And definitely curious.
 I had read the evolutionary logic about this phenomenon but seeing it first hand only moments after she was born brought it all to life in a manner that no book could.
 Being prey animals, flight animals, the horse in the wild must be on the move immediately; they must hit the ground running so to speak.
 This baby couldn’t wait around for months or years like a human baby, or even weeks like a puppy or a cat (all predators).
 No, she has to be able to move out with the herd virtually immediately to travel the 8-20 miles a day horses will travel in the wild searching for food, water, and staying away from predators.
 And Mother Nature had made sure it was so.
 If she hadn’t we would’ve never heard of the horse.
 They’d be extinct.
 And for those who don’t want to spend the time studying the scientific proof that the wild horse and the domestic horse are genetically identical this baby should be proof enough.
-Because those genes have no idea whether she was born in a paddock in middle Tennessee or out in the wild.
+Because those genes have no idea whether she was born in the safety of a paddock in middle Tennessee or out in the wild.
 And the same is true with every “domestic” foal.
 They are all born virtually on their feet, thinking, moving, working that brain and body, and ready to go wherever the herd needs to go.
-And they are born curious as if their brain is reaching out saying Fill me up!
+And they are born curious as if their brains are reaching out saying Fill me up!
 I wanna know things!

 And it wasn’t long before Miss Firestorm and I became fast friends.